parleh-mate/singapore-parliament-speeches-dbt/docs/columns/is_present.md

 {% docs is_present %}

+Boolean value.
 TRUE if member was present for that day's sitting.
+False otherwise.

 {% enddocs %}